GLGpuSelect: Solving OpenGL's Multi-GPU Problem Once and For All¶

 Finally, when the application calls wglMakeCurrent, the ICD’s DrvSetContext is invoked.
 This is the point where the driver binds the rendering context to the selected GPU and returns its full OpenGL dispatch table (i.e., all OpenGL 1.1 function pointers).
 This setup takes around 62 ms on NVIDIA.

-Linux: Coming Soon
+Linux: Coming Soon¶

-Linux support is currently in planning stages.
-The platform presents unique challenges with the Mesa/proprietary driver split and the complexity of the GLX/EGL ecosystem.
-Contributions from developers experienced with the Linux graphics stack are welcome.
+Linux support is planned but not yet implemented.
+The platform presents unique challenges with its Mesa/proprietary driver split and the complexity of the GLX/EGL ecosystem.

-The Road Ahead
+The Road Ahead¶

 GLGpuSelect is currently focused on Windows support, with Linux implementation planned.
 The core goal remains simple: provide a transparent, zero-configuration solution for GPU selection in OpenGL applications.